elephantscale/HI-labs/hadoop-dev/etl/README.txt

 == STEP 3) Clean up billing data
-Let's do some cleanup of billing data.
+Use Pig to cleanup billing data
-Remove all billing records that have cost == 0
+Let's remove all billing records that have cost == 0 Edit cleanup.pig
-Save this data in another dir  (so some one can analyze this later) Edit cleanup.pig
 And execute it
     $  pig cleanup.pig

+Extra :  Also save records with cost == 0 into a separate directory (so some one can analyze this later and debug)

 == STEP 4) Create Hive tables for billing & customer data